 Get six to nine hours of sleep a night and eat healthy foods.
 This will help heal your body and boost your energy and concentration levels.
 If you have trouble falling asleep, try listening to peaceful music or doing progressive relaxation.

 Recognize that some problems are beyond your control.
 If something can't be changed, try to accept it for what it is.
 If you're having trouble letting something go, try writing about it in a journal.

 To take a break from stress, focus on relaxation.
 Relax your body, shut your eyes and breathe.
 Listening to guided meditation exercises may help.
 You can also try distraction.
 Lose yourself in an exciting movie or book or take a short trip.

 These self-assessment resources and quizzes can help you decide if you have an issue that needs to be addressed.
 If so, contact us.
 We can provide support and refer you to other resources when needed.

-The Employee Assistance Program (EAP) provides consultation, personal problem coaching and support regarding personal and workplace difficulties that are interfering with your emotional well-being.
-After a problem consultation, you may receive two community referrals as needed.
+We provide consultation, personal problem coaching and support regarding personal and workplace difficulties that are interfering with your emotional well-being.
+We may also refer you to community resources as needed.